vgkits/corequest/README.md

 # CoRequest

-CoRequest is a python3 and micropython project making it easy to host multi-stage text-input interactions in a a text console or a webpage.
+The CoRequest project makes it easy to write simple text-based games and user interactions in python3 and micropython.
+CoRequest sequences can run in the terminal or be published as a website.
+For learners, getting satisfying results to share with friends, family and the world from just a handful of lines of code may act as a stimulus to learn the fundamentals of python3 programming.

-The [simplest example](https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/helloworld.py) of a text-based game looks like this...
+The [simplest example](https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/helloworld.py) of a text-based interaction looks like this...

 ```py
 def createSequence(print):